Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The tracking SDK automatically collects certain data from your page and URL without requiring any configuration.

 The SDK automatically parses and includes special tracking parameters from your page URLs.
-These parameters start with it and are set when the Delivery is configured to use the redirect service.
-This is useful when you're unable to embed the tracking script on the destination page.
-The redirect service will record these parameters and forward the user onto the destination URL.
+These parameters start with it and are set when you configure to use the redirect service.
+This is useful when you cannot embed the tracking script on the destination page.
+The redirect service will record these parameters and forward the user to the destination URL.

 The SDK automatically integrates with certain cookies to enhance tracking capabilities: